-Students with SEND are accepted at Chatham Grammar on equal terms with any other child, provided that they meet the admissions criteria (see admissions policy), and that their needs can be appropriately met.
-As we are a selective Academy, all students will sit either the 11 plus or an invear entry test prior to admission being confirmed and irrespective of any SEND.
+Students with SEND are accepted at Chatham Grammar on equal terms with any other child, if they meet the admissions criteria (see admissions policy), and their needs can be appropriately met.
+As we are a selective Academy, all students will sit either the 11 plus or an in-year entry test prior to admission being confirmed and irrespective of any SEND.